xygn/Notes/Hardware/X1C7/X1C7 WiFi issue.md

 In the end, I decided to just use an external wifi card ([[AC600M USB WiFi Adapter]]#)

-**Update**: Turns out, this only happens if there are multiple router channels (eg: different "pods" for the main router) in use.
+**Update**: Turns out, this only happens if there are multiple router channels (eg: different "pods" for the main router) in use; and the issue is not specific to the X1 Carbon.